-Explain the objective of the specific research proposed.
-Identify and enumerate each specific aim of the proposal in a concise and stepwise fashion, and describe how each aim will support the objective of this research.
+Explain the goal of the specific research proposed.
+Identify and enumerate each specific aim of the proposal in a concise and stepwise fashion, and describe how each aim will support the goal of this research.

-8. Preliminary Results (up to 4 pages in Part B)
+8. Preliminary Data (up to 4 pages in Part B)